camwestwood/xapi/recipes/attendance/attendance.md

 	</tr>
 	<tr>
 	   <td><a href ="/vocabulary.md#event-type-id">object.definition.extensions.http://xapi.jisc.ac.uk/event_type_id </a>[0.1]</td>
-	   <td>An identifier for the type of event. id is from locally-defined list. </td>
+	   <td>An identifier for the type of event.
+Value is from locally-defined list. </td>
 	   <td>Integer related to event type</td>
 	</tr>
 	<tr>